When your child needs a red blood cell transfusion

 What are the parts of blood and what do they do?

 Red blood cells carry oxygen to all tissues in the body so that they stay alive and work well.
-Anemia is when your child does not have enough red blood cells.
-If your child has had a lot of bleeding, or is not making enough red blood cells, he may need a red blood cell transfusion.
+If your child has had a lot of bleeding, or is not making enough red blood cells or hemoglobin (also known as anemia) he may need a red blood cell transfusion.
 This helps prevent more damage.

-Platelets are cells that help prevent and stop bleeding.
+Platelets are very tiny cell particles that help prevent and stop bleeding.